OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 """
 ```

-A monologue or a dialogue with two or more speakers can be specified with lines that start with `[Intervenant X:]` where `X` is a number:
+A dialogue or multilogue (with two or more speakers) can be specified with lines that start with `[Intervenant X:]` where `X` is a number:
 ```python
 prompt = """\
 [Intervenant 1:] Bonjour Dominique, qu'allez-vous nous cuisiner aujourd'hui ?